JensiJaisingh/Agriculture/README.md

 # General Information

-1. This site is a learning app for knowing about innovative and modern agriculture .
+1. This site is a learning site for knowing about innovative and modern agriculture products and techniques.

 # Project structure

     HOME---> Features ---> Products ---> Contact --->Admin Login

-              - Admin--> -view user details ,queries and add relavant details in product description.
-                         -add products and delete products
-                         -view product details
+              - Admin--> -add products and delete products -view product details
+                         -view user details, queries

-           -User--->  can ask their doubts in Precision Agriculture can view new products
+              -User--->  -can ask their doubts in Precision Agriculture -can view products and product description.